Why Be Embodied?

 Releasing blocks opens possibilities.
 It’s all connected.
 Like a mobile in a baby’s room, healing energy has a ripple effect.
 In this way, body-based therapy utilizes the body’s natural healing tendencies.
 The best part is that you feel it immediately and it builds over time.
 Even my more skeptical clients report the positive physical and emotional “magic” experienced through this style of therapy.

 Unplug to Connect

-Technology has altered the way we experience life – the pace of which has quickened dramatically.
-We live in a state of constant stimulation.
-Our minds love it, but it’s at a cost.
+Technology has altered the way we experience life.
+Most of us live in a state of constant stimulation.
+While our minds love it, there is a cost.
 More and more people are burnout, overwhelmed and suffering from “compassion fatigue.”
 We’re not wired to be on all the time.
 As Anne Lamott says, “Almost everything will work again if you unplug it for a few minutes, including you.”

 When we slow down and experience ourselves differently, new resources and strengths emerges.
 Life becomes more easeful and you find that solving problems isn’t as important as feeling empowered to be who you truly are.

 Emotional pain can be difficult to overcome through talking alone.
 If we want to heal our whole self, we need to engage the body.
 Otherwise we risk living by personal truths that no longer reflect our reality.
 By leaning into our edge of discomfort zone, we expand our range.
 That’s what makes this work a journey of self-discovery.

 Our bodies are tremendously underutilized resources for learning and changing in life.
 Both yoga and somatic therapy share a respect for the body as a vehicle for insight and healing.
 This style of therapy is gentle, yet deep.
 It’s a steady practice that focuses on ease and grace.
 Think of the increased circulation, enhanced flexibility, and overall life enhancement as perks of the practice.